nyctivoe/nyctivoe.github.io/src/content/posts/cpp-template-1.2.md

 }
 ```

-For the debug file to work, place it under the same directory as the `stdc++.h` file with the name `debugg.h` (I chose to put an extra `g` at the end to avoid any possible duplicate names).
+For the debug file to work, place it under the same directory as the `stdc++.h` file with the name `ddebug.h` (I chose to put an extra `g` at the end to avoid any possible duplicate names).

 ## Debug File
 ```cpp